gregparkes/turbopanda/UPDATE_HIGHLIGHTS.md

 ### v0.2.5: Intelligent plotting

-We include improved versions of scatterplots, boxplots and KDE plots (2D) in the latest patch with automatic intelligent plotting.
+We include improved versions of scatterplots and KDE plots (2D) in the latest patch with automatic intelligent plotting.
 For example, a common problem with scatter plots with large `n` is to plot too many points over each other, slowing memory. `turb.plot.scatter` remedies this by density checking, and altering the size of points if clusters begin to emerge, saving run time and space.

-Further to this, DataFrame-to-DataFrame pipes are now beginning to be integrated.
+## v0.2.6: Intelligent plotting (2)
+This version sees the introduction of smarter *boxplots* with optional stripplot overlays.
+The introduction of `joblib` as a requirement also opens the avenue for significant speedups where list comprehensions are used.

 ### AOB